 Having said that, it would seem I, and people of my persuasion, are a dying breed.

-In this 'no time to eat cereal so grab a cereal bar and eat it on the bus' world, convenience and quantity are the keywords.
-So the Internet, with its "Get anything and everything you want right here, right now!" modus operandi, is the place to be.
+In this 'no time to eat cereal, so grab a cereal bar and eat it on the bus' world that we live in, convenience and quantity are the keywords.
+Thus, the Internet, with its "Get anything and everything you want right here, right now!" modus operandi, is the place to be.

 All the best